hbowie/practopian-v3/commonplace-book/Relieving Ignorance.md

 Author: Matthew Stewart

 Date: 2009

+Tags: education

 Work Title: The Management Myth: Why the Experts Keep Getting it Wrong

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0393065537

 Work Pages:  294-295

 Work Rights:  Copyright

 Work Rights Holder:  Matthew Stewart

 Publisher:  W. W. Norton and Company

 Publisher City:  New York, London

 Date Added: 2010-02-27 12:42:19 -0800

 Body:

 "Customer satisfaction" is a good way to sell shoes; but it is a bad way to relieve ignorance.
 It is fundamentally stupid to base the content of an education on what the as-yet uneducated person decides is best.